tx4x/orc/ISSUE_TEMPLATE.md

 ### Package Version

-Replace the value below using the output from `orc --version`.
+Replace the value below using the output from `orcd --version`.

 ```
-orc      9.1.0
+orc      10.0.0
 protocol 4.0.0
 ```

 Replace the value below using the output from `node --version`.

 ```
-v6.10.3
+v8.9.1
 ```

 ### Expected Behavior